brunadsfreitas/Spotify-Track-Dataset/README.md

 # Spotify-Track-Dataset

-Here i'm made an analysis about records from Spotify, there is a data set with these atributes Columns Description:
+Here I'm made an analysis about records from Spotify, there is a data set with these atributes

+Columns Description:

 track_id: The Spotify ID for the track